 It comes as no surprise that homes in London and the South East are taking the longest to sell.
 This is thought to be thanks to high house prices.

 ‘Traditionally the back end of a sale is the most nail-biting and can also be the most protracted as the legal requirements can drag on and on between a number of parties,’ says Colby Short, Founder and CEO of GetAgent.co.uk.

 ‘However, with current market condition plagued by uncertainty, it’s interesting to see that the time taking to sell is actually taking the longest at the buyer finding stage,’ he adds.

 Even though, houses are selling at break neck speed post lockdown.
-If you’re planning to sell up anytime soon, you should prepare for a 5-month wait till you can finally hand over those keys.
+If you’re planning to sell up anytime soon, you should still prepare for a 5-month wait till you can finally hand over those keys.